spenceryork/Keep-Up/README.md

 # Keep-Up

 Keep-Up is a budgeting project I started for my backend Capstone project at NSS.
-It's currently it's infacny stages.
+It's currently in its infacny stages.
 It allows users to track purchases for certain occasions to ensure they stay on budget.

 ![alt text](client/images/keep-up-home.png)